-A Java EE or embeddable EJB container must provide the following built-in beans, all of which have binding @Current and deployment type @Standard:
+A Java EE or embeddable EJB container must provide the following built-in beans, all of which have qualifier @Default:

-- a bean with bean type javax.transaction.UserTransaction, allowing injection of a reference to the JTA User-Transaction, - a bean with bean type javax.security.Principal, allowing injection of a Principal representing the current caller identity. - a bean with bean type javax.validation.ValidationFactory, allowing injection of the default Bean Validation validationFactory, and - a bean with bean type javax.validation.Validator, allowing injection of a Validator for the default Bean Validation ValidationFactory.
+- a bean with bean type javax.transaction.UserTransaction, allowing injection of a reference to the JTA User-Transaction, - a bean with bean type javax.security.Principal, allowing injection of a Principal representing the current caller identity. - a bean with bean type javax.validation.ValidationFactory, allowing injection of the default Bean Validation ValidationFactory, and - a bean with bean type javax.validation.Validator, allowing injection of a Validator for the default Bean Validation Validation Validation Factory.